edayan/Leasing-contractor/restapi/Readme.md

 }
 ```
 Use the above response to populate Vehicle id.
+Use Get call to `_links.self.href` for details of the vehicle

 Use RootApi and choose leasingContracts to create a post call